spatie/laravel-fractal/README.md

 ## Send a response with transformed data

-To return a response with json data you can to this in a Laravel app.
+To return a response with json data you can do this in a Laravel app.

 ```php
 $books = fractal($books, new BookTransformer())->toArray();